-The investment income on bonds is lower in comparison to 2019, this is due to lower yields on new investments.
-Additional profit came in 2020 from realised gains.
+The investment income on bonds is lower in comparison to 2020, this is due to lower yields on new investments.

-The investment income paid by investment funds decreased despite the higher exposure in this asset class.
+The investment income paid by investment funds stayed on a comparable level despite the higher exposure in this asset class.